equinor/tagreader-python/README.md

 ## Installation ##

-pytagreader will in the not-so-distant future be made available from PyPi.
+Tagreader will in the not-so-distant future be made available from PyPi.
 Until then, installation can be performed as follows:

 * Download the package contents from GitHub using either a tagged release or